xarray-contrib/xarray.dev/src/posts/introducing-inference-data/index.md

 Before `az.InferenceData` there wasn't a consistent object or method both for the user or for the PPL library maintainers.
-Things like posteriors, prior predictives, observed data, and sampler stats could be stored in their own ways, For example one PPL may store their modeling outputs in a dictionary, other may have used plain numpy arrays, a third had its own custom class.
+Things like posteriors, prior predictives, observed data, and sampler stats could be stored in their own ways, For example one PPL may store their modeling outputs in a dictionary, other may have used plain NumPy arrays, a third had its own custom class.
 And that's even before considering the shapes and indices of the array.

 This all meant

-- Each PPL designer would have to implement their own internal objects
+- Each PPL designer would have to implement their own data objects and would have to solve lots problems like how to serialize data to disk.
-  - The objects may not be serializable to disk
 - All adjacent workflow libraries would only work with a subset of these objects, or would require users to restructure data each time.
-- The APIs and interfaces for all of these were inconsistent making life challenging for end users
-  - Folks using different PPLs would be isolated in completely different ecosystems, even when the PPLs share the same general programming language.
+- The APIs and interfaces for all of these were inconsistent making life challenging for end user.
+Users of different PPLs would be isolated in completely different ecosystems, even when the PPLs share the same general programming language.

 ## How az.InferenceData works and its implementation